 The Meghalaya state level political parties exercise considerable influence in the state's politics.
 There are many ethnic affiliations within the population of Meghalaya.
 Therefore the state level parties often become credible mouthpieces to voice people's demands.
 The state level political parties in Meghalaya were established with the same ideal.
 They were created with the intentions to be a necessary corrective to the policies of the national level parties to suit the local needs, as well as to play an important part in the state's parliamentary system.

 The state level political parties of Meghalaya were developed to address the key issues in the lives of the inhabitants of the state.
 However, lack of infrastructures, funds and often organizational deficiencies have come in the way of them becoming formidable forces in the state's political scenario.
-Although it is difficult for most state level to form absolute majorities, yet they play an important role in the state coalition politics.
-However, the state level political parties at Meghalaya are almost exclusively stratified on ethnic lines and therefore almost automatically annuls any chance for widespread popularity.
+Although it is difficult for most state level parties to form absolute majorities, yet they play an important role in the state coalition politics.
+However, the state level political parties at Meghalaya are almost exclusively stratified on ethnic lines and therefore almost automatically annul any chance for widespread popularity.
 Some political parties are vested with out and out separatist agendas.

 Meghalaya is surprisingly bereft of powerful political parties of strictly state level.
-The Meghalaya Nationalist Congress Party was a bread away from the Nationalist Congress Party and was soon merged with the Indian National Congress.
+The Meghalaya Nationalist Congress Party was bread away from the Nationalist Congress Party and was soon merged with the Indian National Congress.
 The Garo National Party is devoted solely to the formation of a separate Garo land separate from Meghalaya.
 Even they fail to exert much of an influence on the political scene of Meghalaya.

-Meghalaya Current Government
+Bodies of the Meghalaya Government

-The Meghalaya current government comprise of :
+The Meghalaya government comprise of:

-- The legislative
+- The Legislative

 - The Executive